 Thanks to Jenna Kutcher and The Goal Digger Podcast, I now understand the value of Pinterest.
-It only took 9 years, but as of early March 2019 I am officially addicted to the pin.
+It only took 9 years, yet as of early March 2019 I am officially addicted to the pin.

 Pinterest is not social media.
 It’s a planning tool.
 Pins live for much longer than your average social post, with potentially weeks of life as opposed to a day or two.

 People use Pinterest to help them do life better.
 It’s the place where you can curate exactly what you want your IRL to look like.
 Everything you pin is beautiful, inspirational, or useful to you.

 After a couple of weeks pinning other people’s content to better understand the platform (and reading a few business articles from Pinterest), I learned that keeping your account active with 3-5 pins per day is ideal for maximizing eyeballs on your content and every board you create should contain at least 50 pins.

 Keeping these two goals in mind kept up my momentum because I felt like my actions had purpose.
 I set out to build up my account and finally started to realize the value Pinterest adds to my business–and with so much less effort than regular social media platforms.

 Like 10% as much effort.

 I’ve been a photographer forever and have tons of landscape and nature images that I have no idea what to do with.
-They look out of place on my website and aren’t relevant enough to be promoted to my core followers, but I still want them to be off my hard drives and enjoyed by other people.
-I set up a print shop and have sold a few prints, but this doesn’t really accomplish my goal of sharing my photography with as many people as I possibly can.
+They look out of place on my website and aren’t relevant enough to be promoted to my core followers, however I still want them to be off my hard drives and enjoyed by other people.
+I set up a shop to sell prints, but this doesn’t really accomplish my goal of sharing my photography with as many people as I possibly can.

 Enter: The exploratory phase.